 This is a fundamentally difficult challenge and one we have discussed many times, increasing protection means increasing weight (even if not always proportional) and were road and bridge infrastructure is poor this creates mobility problems.

 As this lack of mobility from increasing weight channels us into vulnerable points the likelihood of a successful attack increases.

-If a fast moving armoured thrust through open country the effectiveness of the IED is of course limited, it is only in the messy stages of ‘nation building’ that the IED becomes useful to opposing forces as we are forced to occupy the same area on a continual basis.
-Without the force density or electronic means to provide 100% spatial security there will always be opportunities for an enemy force to deploy an IED.
+If a fast-moving armoured thrust through the open country the effectiveness of the IED is of course limited, it is only in the messy stages of ‘nation building’ that the IED becomes useful to opposing forces as we are forced to occupy the same area on a continual basis.
+Without the force density or electronic means to provide 100% spatial security, there will always be opportunities for an enemy force to deploy an IED.